KanasakiTechnologics/Create-Assembly-Recipes/README.md

-# 🌀 Just An Create Mod Addons
+# 🌀 Create Assembly Recipes

 ## Mod Overview
-Welcome to **Just An Create Mod Addons** — the chaotic smoothie of *every* Create addon I could find on Modrinth and CurseForge! 🍹
+Welcome to **Create Assembly Recipes** — the chaotic smoothie of *every* Create addon I could find on Modrinth and CurseForge! 🍹

 If it spins, whirls, crushes, or explodes with gears… it’s probably in here.
 This mod packs together a buffet of Create-based addons — all mixed into one questionable masterpiece.